This post is from staff writer Lisa Aberle.

 Insurance against financial emergencies

-So, if emergencies happen to 34 percent of us, how can any of us go without an emergency fund?
+So, if emergencies happen to 34 percent of us, how can any of us go without an emergency fund in a nice, little, high-yield online savings account?

 1. Calculate your emergency/unexpected expenses.
 Over the last few years, our “emergency” expenses have been fairly consistent.
 Our medical expenses, surprisingly, haven’t varied much from year to year, so we allot a specific percent of our budget to medical expenses.
 Even if we are not planning on surgery, we seem to end up on the operating table with alarming frequency.
 We also have a car repair fund.
 Our car is older, and if it doesn’t need brakes one year, it needs tires.
 Even though our emergencies have been unexpected, they’ve been consistent — which means we can plan for emergencies with targeted budget categories.